 After we cleared the branches and brought the last of the apples inside yesterday, I set to work on yet another apple crisp, one meant to share with friends who we had not seen all summer long.
 It seemed fitting to mark the occasion with the last of our little harvest of apples.
 The girls surprised me by asking if they could help, and I hesitated for a moment.
 I really wanted to get the job done quickly because our friends would be there soon and I still hadn’t showered for the day, but with all these ideas about wasted time swirling around my head, I said yes instead.
 Addie hopped up on the counter and helped mix a few ingredients together before insisting she take pictures as Mia and I worked on the rest.
 And so, we enjoyed the last real free afternoon of summer vacation peeling, slicing, and baking, turning the last of the bit of the season into something special.

 I realize I’ve been talking a lot about apples lately, but I offer this recipe as penance for my repetition.
-Gluten free, dairy free and nut free (as always, around here), this Crumble is based on my Spiced Brown Sugar Apple Crisp, but tweaked just enough to make it a little bit more indulgent.
+Gluten free, dairy free and nut free (as always, around here), this crisp is based on my recipe for Spiced Brown Sugar Apple Crisp, which was born out of a need to modify my Grandma’s famous Apple Crisp.
+This version is tweaked just enough to make it a little bit more indulgent.
 The topping is a little heartier, but the brandy is really what sets this dessert apart–don’t skimp on it.
 The alcohol cooks out as it bakes, leaving a delicate brandy flavor that melds beautifully with the brown sugar and spices.
-We top it with vanilla bean ice cream, of course–as long as Emery isn’t around.
+And of course, we topped off with with dairy free vanilla ice cream, because is there really any other way to eat it?

 For the Filling: